isa-group/governify-csp-tools/README.md

 You can define your CSP model by following the [CSP schema](#csp-model-schema).

-Reasoner can also be configured to execute on remote (api) or docker.
+Reasoner can also be configured to execute on remote (API) or docker.
 Take a look in [reasoner configuration](#reasoner-configuration).

 ## Reasoner configuration
 This tool is responsible for executing and solving a CSP.
 The Reasoner can be configured to run in three different environments: [local](#local-configuration), [remote](#remote-configuration) (api) and [docker](#docker-configuration).